We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 Texas Delta-8 THC Laws

 Like in most states, hemp products are legal in Texas.
-The state signed the Hemp Farming Act into law in June 2019, which says that:
+The state signed the Hemp Farming Act into law in June 2019, which says:

 “Hemp product” means a finished product with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent that is derived from or made by processing a hemp plant or plant part and prepared in a form available for commercial sale.
 The term includes cosmetics, personal care products, food intended for human or animal consumption, cloth, cordage, fiber, fuel, paint, paper, particleboard, plastics, and any product containing one or more hemp-derived cannabinoids such as cannabidiol.Texas HB 1325

-Finally, on December 14, 2021, the Texas Supreme Court denied a DSHS request to ban delta 8 products.
+- On December 14, 2021, the Texas Supreme Court denied a DSHS request to ban delta 8 products, upholding the temporary injunction.

-The bottom line is that delta 8 remains legal in Texas.
-But the battle over its legality isn’t over.
+The bottom line is that delta 8 is legal in Texas but the battle over its legality isn’t over.

 What is Delta-8 THC?